How do I find a Will of a deceased person?

-Well, when your local Wills solicitors are dealing with an estate of someone who was died intestate (without a Will), it’s important to check that they don’t, in fact, have a Will.
+Well, when your local Wills solicitors are dealing with an estate of someone who has died intestate, it’s important to check that they don’t, in fact, have a Will.

 As in a recent case of Lloyds Bank, if a Will is discovered after the estate has been dealt with, the people who have received the funds from the estate, could be liable to pay the money to the correct beneficiaries (i.e. the people who are named in the Will).